 Conifers normally go through a long juvenile period, for Norway spruce (Picea abies) around 20-25 years, before developing cones.
 This is a major obstacle for spruce breeding efforts.
 Researchers at Science for Life Laboratory – Stockholm in collaboration with colleagues at SLU (Uppsala) and Skogforsk have now managed to produce a spruce variety that can be made to set cones one year after planting.
 The spruce variety originates from a spruce mutant that was found outside of Uppsala more than 100 years ago.
-By using the next generation sequencing facility at Science for Life Laboratory coupled with advanced bioinformatics and molecular biology methods the researchers have identified a possible regulator of the early cone setting.
+By using the next generation sequencing unit at Science for Life Laboratory coupled with advanced bioinformatics and molecular biology methods the researchers have identified a possible regulator of the early cone setting.
 The cone inducing properties of the early cone setting spruce will be used to enhance future breeding programs of Norway spruce.

 Link to: